ThejasKiranPS/Attendance_Marker/README.md

 2. If you haven't uploaded any files before, you will see an upload button which will take you to a new tab.
 If you want to modify existing list read step 5
 3. Click on the upload file button and select the csv file you wish to upload
 4. Click 'read csv'
-5. You can previously uploaded list by going to settings page and clicking 'clear database'.
+5. You can delete previously uploaded list by going to settings page and clicking 'clear database'.
 (Note that this will clear all the lists uploaded)

 ## How to create csv file?